csdms/bmi-topography/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests:
+5. When you're done making changes, check that your changes pass ruff and the tests:

     ``` {.shell}
     $ make lint
     $ make test
     ```

-    Both flake8 and pytest are included in the environment.
+    Both ruff and pytest are included in the environment.

 6. Commit your changes and push your branch to GitHub: